Cristina Oxtra, Author

 Cristina Oxtra earned an MFA in creative

 writing for children and young adults and a BA in journalism.
 She writes picture books, chapter books, middle grade, and graphic novels.
-Her picture book, What Lolo Wants, is a 2025 Minnesota Book Awards Finalist and Society of Midland Authors Award Honoree.
-She has also been named 2025 McKnight Artist & Culture Bearer Fellowship Honorable Mention and received the Mirrors & Windows Fellowship at the Loft Literary Center, where she is a teaching artist.
-A Filipino American, Cristina is a former journalist, educator, Air Force veteran, and public relations professional.
-She enjoys cooking (food TV fanatic), baking (blue ribbon winner), training in and teaching Taekwondo (2nd Degree Black Belt), spooky things (like ghost hunting), comic cons (owns a cape), and drawing (chronic doodler).
+Her picture book, What Lolo Wants, is a 2025 Minnesota Book Awards Finalist and Society of Midland Authors Awards Honoree.
+She earned a 2025 McKnight Artist & Culture Bearer Fellowship Honorable Mention and received the Mirrors & Windows Fellowship at the Loft Literary Center in Minneapolis, where she has served as a teaching artist.
+A Filipino American and part of the MN BIPOC Kidlit Creators, Cristina is a former journalist, former educator, an Air Force veteran, and public relations professional.
+She is also a food TV and true crime TV fan, a 3rd Degree Black Belt in Taekwondo, and she enjoys spooky things, theatre, comic cons, and drawing.